zkmopro/mopro/docs/docs/intro.md

 Primary libraries and utilities of interest:

 -   `mopro-ffi` - main package, exposes macros for configuring and building projects.
+-   `mopro-wasm` - enables the compilation of Halo2 circuits into wasm modules.
 -   `test-e2e` - example implementation of mopro in Android and iOS apps, used for testing.

 Secondary subprojects: